ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: Related Works

-\textbf{Understanding Sensor Contexts via LLMs.} Recent studies have explored diverse approaches to leveraging LLMs for understanding sensor data.
-Several studies~\cite{xu2024penetrative,ji2024hargpt} prompt LLMs with domain expertise and raw sensor recordings as demonstrations to perform sensing tasks.
-Others employ LLMs to reason over predictions from specialized small models, enabling a comprehensive understanding of sensor data~\cite{post2025contextllm,xu2024autolife,ouyang2024llmsense,yang2025socialmind,yang2024drhouse}.
-Studies also align large-scale text with sensor data in a unified embedding space, enabling natural language interaction~\cite{yu2025sensorchat,han2024onellm,zhang2024towards}.
-However, existing studies primarily focus on interpreting sensor data, providing general-purpose descriptions.
-In contrast, \workname~takes a step further by not only understanding the current sensory context, but actively anticipating users' potential needs.
+\myparagraph{Understanding Sensor Contexts via LLMs}.
+Recent studies have explored diverse approaches to leveraging LLMs for understanding sensor data.
+Penetrative AI~\cite{xu2024penetrative} and HARGPT~\cite{ji2024hargpt} prompt LLMs with domain expertise and raw sensor recordings as demonstrations to perform sensing tasks, such as activity recognition and heart rate detection.
+Recent studies, such as ContextLLM~\cite{post2025contextllm}, AutoLife~\cite{xu2024autolife}, and LLMSense~\cite{ouyang2024llmsense} employ LLMs to perform reasoning on sensor perceptions from specialized sensing models, enabling a comprehensive understanding of sensor data.
+Studies such as SensorChat~\cite{yu2025sensorchat}, OneLLM~\cite{han2024onellm}, and OPERA~\cite{zhang2024towards} align large-scale text with sensor data in a unified embedding space, enabling captioning and reasoning over sensor data.
+However, existing studies primarily focus on interpreting sensor data and providing general-purpose descriptions.
+In contrast, \workname~not only understands current multimodal sensor streams, but also performs on-demand sensing, anticipates users’ potential needs, and provides proactive assistance through an LLM agent with tool use.

-In summary, existing studies primarily focus on developing reactive LLM agents for mobile automation or utilizing LLMs to understand diverse sensor signals.
-However, there remains a research gap in developing a context-aware agent system that can harness the massive sensory contexts surrounding humans to enhance the proactivity of LLM agents.
+\myparagraph{Adaptive Perception for Sensor Data.} Prior studies have explored adaptive sensing and sampling to reduce perception and inference overhead on edge devices~\cite{neseem2020adasense,lu2011speakersense,yan2012energy,li2020reducto}.
+AdaSense~\cite{neseem2020adasense} employs a set of predefined accelerometer sampling configurations and dynamically adjusts sampling frequency based on activity stability for low-power activity recognition on wearable devices.
+SpeakerSense~\cite{lu2011speakersense} dynamically controls audio sensing based on speech activity, activating speaker identification only when needed to reduce energy consumption.
+A3R~\cite{yan2012energy} dynamically switches the accelerometer sampling rate for continuous activity recognition.
+EgoTrigger~\cite{paruchuri2025egotrigger} uses audio-based event detection to trigger smart-glasses image capture for energy-efficient egocentric sensing.
+Reducto~\cite{li2020reducto} and FilterForward~\cite{canel2019scaling} utilize frame differences and low-level features to enable efficient vision data processing.
+However, existing approaches are typically tailored to predefined tasks and rely on fixed cues or heuristic rules, limiting their ability to perform proactive reasoning over open-world sensory contexts.